-Do you think it’s free for all, and that you should indulge your cravings?
+Do you think it’s a free-for-all, and that you should indulge your cravings?

 Party is over.
 (Or is the party just starting?)

 You’re not eating for two.
 You’re rather eating twice as healthy.
 Welcome to pregnancy, mama!